 Recommendations

-The artistic legacy of Harry Garson was forever changed by Heads Up, this Drama landmark continues to dictate the rules of its category.
+The artistic legacy of Harry Garson was forever changed by Heads Up, this Adventure landmark continues to dictate the rules of its category.
 We've assembled a sequence of films that complement the tone of Heads Up perfectly.

 The vintage appeal of Heads Up to maintain its cult relevance across several decades.